glichy-gem/CalcTech/README.md

 ## Getting Started 🚀

+To get started with the CalcTech app:

-1. **Clone the Repository:** Copy the project to your local machine using the following command: `git clone https://github.com/your-username/CalcTech.git`.
+1. **Clone the Repository:** Copy the project to your local machine using the following command: `git clone https://github.com/glichy-gem/CalcTech.git`.

 2. **Open in Android Studio:** Launch Android Studio and open the CalcTech project.